The 8 Best Interactive Dog Toys Australia: Tested & Evaluated 2023

 The Babble Ball works on three replaceable button cell batteries that come with the package.
 There’s no on/off button.
 Instead, your dog’s breath and even the slightest movement around the ball can set it off.
 After your pooch is done playing, the ball automatically turns off until it’s touched again.
-It’s made of ABS plastic and can withstand even the toughest chewers making it one of the best chew proof dog toys out there.
-It’s blue and there are two sizes available.

 This toy resembles a bottle featuring a tug rope coming out of the neck.
 Your pooch can see and smell the treats you place inside, as well as hear the kibble as the toy rolls around the floor.
-Throughout the play, the toy randomly dispenses the treats for your pup to pick up.
+Throughout the play, the toy randomly dispenses the treats for your pup to pick up, similar to the KONG toy in slot number three.
 The Tug-A-Jug is made of food-safe plastic that’s very durable, so chewing and tossing it around won’t break it.

 No pet parent likes leaving their pooch alone at home.
 A million things go through our minds.
 Will they get lonely, scared or even destructive?
 There’s only so much we can do to keep them occupied while we’re out.
 One option is to get some toys dogs home alone can play with.
 Aussie Dog has made a toy specifically for that occasion.

-We know that tug of war isn’t exactly a gentle game, but this toy is basically indestructible.
+We know that tug of war isn’t exactly a gentle game, but our team of experts think this toy is basically indestructible.
 Since Aussie Dog makes products for bears and lions, you can rest assured they know how to make a sturdy toy for a dog.
-This specific bungee toy is suitable for dogs ranging from 10 to 30 kg, but you can find one suitable for dogs of all sizes.
+This specific bungee toy is suitable for dogs ranging from 10 kg to 30 kg, but you can find one suitable for dogs of all sizes.

 Nowadays you can find tech gadgets on the market that are designed specifically for pets.
 It’s the 21st century, and dogs’ needs evolve just like ours.
 Skymee has made a tech toy that will keep your pooch occupied 24/7.